cds-snc/notification-api/README.md

 | bbyars/mountebank 2.4.0 | None given. | Newer versions are available. | docker-compose-local.yml |
 | redis | | No version specified. | docker-compose-local.yml |

 To update the images, change the `FROM` directive at the top of Dockerfiles and the `image` directive in YAML files.
 Rebuild affected dependent containers, and run the [unit tests](#unit-testing) to verify the changes.
-For example, if ci/Dockerfile begins with the line "FROM python:3.8-alpine3.15", you could change it to "FROM python:3.10-alpine3.15".
+For example, if ci/Dockerfile begins with the line "FROM python:3.10-alpine3.19", you could change it to "FROM python:3.12-alpine3.22".
 Visit Docker Hub to see what version tags are available for a given image.

 ---

 ## Deployment Workflow

-### Update requirements.txt

-The Docker image used in production, ci/Dockerfile, builds with the Python packages given by requirements.txt, which freezes all dependencies.  **Prior to any deployment to AWS, update requirements.txt as follows**:
+The Docker image generated and used in local development with `ci/Dockerfile.local`, builds with the Python packages given by `requirements.txt`.
+This ensures that the local image is built with the same dependencies used in the deployed environments.

-1. Update ci/Dockerfile.local to use requirements-app.txt, not requirements.txt.
+The Docker images generated from `ci/Dockerfile` and `ci/Dockerfile.local` are built with the Python packages specified in `requirements.txt`.
+The former is used when deploying with Github actions, and using the same requirements file in the latter ensures that the local build mirrors the deployment build.  `ci/Dockerfile.local` can also be used to update dependencies as described in [Update Requirements](#update-requirements).

+### Update requirements

+Updating `requirements.txt` is done by first building locally, using `requirements-app.txt`, which contains all top-level dependencies.
+The full process to upgrade is as follows:

+1. In `ci/Dockerfile.local`, replace all instances of `requirements.txt` with `requirements-app.txt`.
 2. Build the notification_api Docker image using the docker-compose command given in [Local Development](#local-development).
 3. Run `docker run --rm -i notification_api pip freeze > requirements.txt`.
-4. Open requirements.txt, and manually remove any warning messages at the start of the file.
-5. Assuming all unit tests are passing, note any top level dependency updates.
+4. Assuming all unit tests are passing, note any top level dependency updates.
 Update requirements-app.txt to make their minimum version equal to the version actually installed according to requirements.txt.
-6. Restore Dockerfile.local to use requirements.txt.
+5. Restore Dockerfile.local to use requirements.txt.
+(Undo step 1.)

 ## Creating a PR